luciusmagn/magnusi.tech/posts/huoh.md

 For him, she was mostly a headache, although the two managed to reconcile with time.

 Speaking of headaches, Minerva was suffering one right at this moment.
 She had a new girlfriend for some time, a young-looking girl with a, let's say, "ratty disposition".
-She was just as excentric as Minerva, but in a completely different way.
+She was just as eccentric as Minerva, but in a completely different way.
 Despite this, and their disparity in temperaments - Minerva was far more mature - it seemed to click.
 <div data-aos="fade-right" style="margin-right: 80rem; margin-left: -47rem; width: 45rem; text-align: right"><b>HENRY CROSS</b> AS HENRY CROSS</div>